Skip to Main Content

 Brazil Expertise

-Intimate knowledge of Brazilian airspace regulations, iconic filming locations across São Paulo and Rio de Janeiro, and local permit processes.
+Intimate knowledge of Brazilian airspace rules, iconic filming locations across São Paulo and Rio de Janeiro, and local permit processes.

 ACT 03